warbe-maker/VBA-Error/README.md

 See blog-post [A common VBA Error Handler][6] for the details

 ## Contribution, development, test, maintenance
 The dedicated _Common VBA Component Workbook_ **[ErH.xlsm][8]** is used for development, test, and maintenance.
 I keep this Workbook in a dedicated folder which is the local equivalent (in github terminology the clone of this public GitHub repo.
 The module **_mTest_** contains all obligatory test procedures executed when the code is modified.
-Code modifications are preferrably made in a Github branch which is merged to the master once a code change has finished and successfully tested.
+Code modifications are preferably made in a Github branch which is merged to the master once a code change has finished and successfully tested.

 Those interested not only in using the _Common VBA Error Services_ but also feel prepared to ask question, make suggestions, open raising issues may fork or clone the [public repo][8] to their own computer.
 A process which is very well supported by the [GitHub Desktop for Windows][9] which is the environment I do uses for the version control and a a continuous improvement process.